Sermon on the Mount: Components

 In Matthew 6, Jesus condemns doing what would normally be "good works" simply for recognition and not from the heart, such as those of alms (6:1–4), prayer (6:5–15), and fasting (6:16–18).
 The discourse goes on to condemn the superficiality of materialism and calls the disciples not to worry about material needs or fret about the future, but to "seek" God's kingdom first.
 Within the discourse on ostentation, Matthew presents an example of correct prayer.
 Luke places this in a different context.
 The Lord's Prayer (6:9–13) contains parallels to 1 Chronicles 29:10–18.

 The first part of Matthew 7 (Matthew 7:1–6) deals with judging.
 Jesus condemns those who judge others without first sorting out their own affairs on the matter: "Judge not, that ye be not judged."
-Jesus concludes the sermon in Matthew 7:17–29 by warning against false prophets.